-I couldn't believe my eyes - opals everywhere!
-Some weighed more than 100,000 carats sitting adjacent to the highway & along road cuts in an oil field north of Sweetwater Junction and south of Riverton, Wyoming.
+I couldn't believe my eyes - opals were everywhere!
+Some weighed more than 100,000 carats sitting in road cuts in an oil field north of Sweetwater Junction and south of Riverton, Wyoming.
 How did everyone miss this deposit sitting near the highway and within and oilfield.
 There were even boulders of opal sitting on the side of the oilfield service roads and embedded in the road?

 Opals everywhere! all of the white cobbles in the photo are actually opals!

 I began reconnaissance at Cedar Rim (also known as Cedar Ridge) in the Sand Draw oil field of central Wyoming.
-Based on a clue from a local rock hound, it was apparent that geologists & prospectors again overlooked another major mineral deposit.
+Based on a clue from a local rock hound from Riverton, it was apparent geologists & prospectors again overlooked another major mineral deposit.
 A later literature search showed that the US Geological Survey had identified opal in the area in the 1930s and 1940s, but paid no attention to the gem other than to mention it in passing.

 Location map of the Cedar Rim opal field, central Wyoming.

-It became apparent that one of the larger opal fields in North America lay along State Highway 135 between Sweetwater Station & Riverton.
+It was apparent that one of the larger opal fields in North America lay along State Highway 135 between Sweetwater Station & Riverton.
 Graded roads constructed to the field exposed thousands of cobbles & boulders of opal in road cuts.
-The opal had remained overlooked for a century even though millions of carats lay exposed!
+The opal had be overlooked for more than a century even though millions of carats lay exposed!
 I kid you not, I found boulders of opal in these road cuts that were giganic and some weighed more than a few hundred pounds - all untouched and unexplored!

 The Cedar Rim deposit, based on size & extent, is one of the largest in North America - and possibly is the largest.
-As with any colored gem, success will require serious exploration, marketing, an understanding of geology, & cooperation from government regulators.
+As with any colored gem, success will require exploration, marketing, an understanding of geology, & cooperation from government regulators.
 However, as soon as the discovery was announced, regulators marked their territory.